thu-tram/mangg-may-tinh/transport/tcp-design.md

 However, memory is not unlimited, and the recipient's buffer size for storing out-of-order packets is finite.
 The recipient has to store every out-of-order packet in memory until the missing packets in between arrive.
 If the connection has a lot of packet loss and reordering, the recipient might run out of memory.

 **Flow control** ensures that the recipient's buffer does not run out of memory.
 To achieve this, we have the recipient tell the sender how much space is left in the buffer.
 The amount of space left in the recipient buffer is called the **advertised window**.
-In the acknowledgment, the recipient says ``I have received these packets, and I have X bytes of space left to hold packets.''
+In the acknowledgment, the recipient says "I have received these packets, and I have X bytes of space left to hold packets."

 <img width="900px" src="/assets/transport/3-026-buffer2.png">

 When the sender learns about the advertised window, the sender adjusts its window accordingly.
 Specifically, the number of packets in flight cannot exceed the recipient's advertised window.
-If the recipient says ``my buffer has enough space for 5 packets,'' the sender must set the window to be at most 5 packets (even if the bandwidth might allow for more packets to be in flight).
+If the recipient says "my buffer has enough space for 5 packets," the sender must set the window to be at most 5 packets (even if the bandwidth might allow for more packets to be in flight).

 ## Window Size: Congestion Control